raubana/AttackOfTheMimics/readme.txt

 Players will spawn into the server in "spectate mode".
 To move from "spectate mode" to "play mode," a player must hit their Menu key (Default: Q) to open the team-select window and then press the button with the text "I want to play!"
-Note that this will not take effect until a new round has begun.
+Note that the mode you select will be active immediatly, but it doesn't take affect until a new round starts.
+For example, if a round is active and you move from "spectate mode" into "play mode," you will not spawn.

-Players will remain in whichever mode they picked between rounds until they disconnect from the server.
+Players will remain in whichever mode they pick until they disconnect from the server or when the map changes.

-Once the minimum number of players have moved into "play mode," the gamemode will start a timer that counts down.
-When it reaches zero, a new round will begin.
+Once the minimum number of players have moved into "play mode" before a round, the gameode will start a timer that counts down.
+When it reaches zero a new round will commence.

 Players are assigned roles randomly.
 However, the gamemode uses prior play history to help assign roles to players.
 This means a player who hasn't played